 - The planning and approach stage.
 This article.

 Let’s begin with points 1 to 5…

-A better company website is not rocket science.
+A better company website is available to everyone.

-Digital marketing (such as promoting and selling products online) can take many forms today for example;
+Digital marketing (such as promoting and selling products online) can take many forms, for example:

 But there is one form that has been constant since the birth of widespread internet usage, and that is the small business website.